Terminator: Dark Fate: Critical response

 Peter Bradshaw of The Guardian awarded it two stars out of five, stating "The Terminator franchise has come clanking robotically into view once again with its sixth film – it absolutely will not stop – not merely repeating itself but somehow repeating the repetitions."
 While he wrote that it was "good to see Hamilton getting a robust role", he added that "sadly, she has to concede badass superiority to Davis."
 He concluded by writing, "This sixth Terminator surely has to be the last.
 Yet the very nature of the Terminator story means that going round and round in existential circles comes with the territory."
 Richard Roeper of the Chicago Sun-Times awarded the film two stars out of four, calling it a "boring retread" and "so derivative of Judgment Day", although he welcomed the return of Linda Hamilton, praised an "impressively effective" Mackenzie Davis and the "winning screen presence" of Natalia Reyes."
 Angie Han of Mashable found the film underwhelming and its title to be quite apt: "Dark Fate is too thinly sketched to be anything but pastiche.
 It feels like a Terminator movie spit out by a machine designed to make Terminator movies.
 A dark fate for the franchise, indeed."

 Regarding the film's mixed reception, Tim Miller believed that some audiences were predisposed to dislike the film after being disappointed by the last three films, adding that some audiences "hate it because it's the sixth movie, and Hollywood should be making original movies and not repeating franchises".
-Miller later gave a more blunt assessment in a 2022 interview with Steve Weinstraub of Collider: "Terminator’s an interesting movie to explore, but maybe we’ve explored it enough.
+Miller later gave a more blunt assessment in 2022: "Terminator's an interesting movie to explore, but maybe we've explored it enough.
 I went in with the rock hard nerd belief that if I made a good movie that I wanted to see, it would do well.
 And I was wrong.
 It was one of those f**king Eureka moments in a bad way because the movie tanked."

-James Cameron reflected on Dark Fate in a 2022 interview with Deadline: "I'm actually reasonably happy with the film ...
+James Cameron reflected on Dark Fate in 2022: "I'm actually reasonably happy with the film ...
 I think the problem, and I'm going to wear this one, is that I refused to do it without Arnold ...
 And then Tim wanted Linda.
-I think what happened is I think the movie could have survived having Linda in it, I think it could have survived having Arnold in it, but when you put Linda and Arnold in it and then, you know, she's 60-something, he's 70-something, all of a sudden it wasn’t your Terminator movie, it wasn’t even your dad’s Terminator movie, it was your granddad’s Terminator movie.
-And we didn’t see that ... it was just our own myopia.
-We kind of got a little high on our own supply and I think that’s the lesson there."
+I think what happened is I think the movie could have survived having Linda in it, I think it could have survived having Arnold in it, but when you put Linda and Arnold in it and then, you know, she's 60-something, he's 70-something, all of a sudden it wasn't your Terminator movie, it wasn't even your dad's Terminator movie, it was your granddad's Terminator movie.
+And we didn't see that ... it was just our own myopia.
+We kind of got a little high on our own supply and I think that's the lesson there."